RSE-Cambridge/data-acc/dac-ansible/README.md

-# install data-acc
+# Install data-acc with Ansible

-Install data-acc demo with ansible working
+Install data-acc demo with ansible.
+It creates a bunch of OpenStack VMs, then uses ansible to install a development data-accellerator enviroment.

 To run this set of playbooks, please execute: